symfony/symfony-docs/serializer/streaming_json.rst

 values are included in the encoded JSON output.
 When set to ``true``, properties with ``null`` values are included; when ``false`` (the default), they are omitted.

+.. versionadded:: 8.2

+    JsonStreamer uses ``JSON_UNESCAPED_SLASHES`` and
+    ``JSON_UNESCAPED_UNICODE`` by default when encoding JSON streams.

+By default, JsonStreamer keeps slashes and Unicode characters readable in the encoded JSON output.
+For example, ``https://symfony.com/école`` is encoded with its original slashes and Unicode characters instead of escaped sequences.

 You can also pass custom options that will be available in your value transformers via the ``$options`` argument.